Guide to studying Medical Technology

 Medical Technology is where technology is used to diagnose, monitor and treat the diseases that affect humans.
 It encompasses a wide range of disciplines and learning.

-- Research is generally focused on improving quality of healthcare provided, through better diagnosis, reducing the invasiveness or time taken for treatment, and lowering time needed to be spent in hospital.
+Research is generally focused on improving the quality of healthcare provided through better diagnosis, reducing the invasiveness or time taken for treatment, and lowering the time needed to be spent in hospital.

-- It opens up a range of options, unlike medicine, which trains you to be a doctor and little else.
-Medical Tech degrees can line you up laboratory work, research posts, public health, teaching, and pharmaceuticals.
+Medical Technology degrees can line you up laboratory work, research posts, public health, teaching and pharmaceuticals.